beamzarap-droid/Scientific-Computing/assignment2_markdown_notes.md

 3. compute `g = R - S`
 4. record failure when `g < 0`

-After many repetitions, the ratio of failures gives an estimate of the probability of failure.
+The ratio of failures gives an estimate of the probability of failure.

 ---

-## Important Notes for Interpretation
+## Notes

 - A **larger number of simulations** usually gives a more stable estimate.
 - A **smaller failure probability** means the system is more reliable.
 - Monte Carlo Simulation is easy to understand, but it may take more computation time when failure is very rare.
-- In practice, MCS is often compared with other methods such as *FOSM* or *FORM*.
+- MCS's result can be used for comparing with other methods such as *FOSM* or *FORM*.

 ---